dulapahv/CodeX/README.md

 - **Real-time Collaboration** - Code together in real-time with cursor sharing, highlighting, and follow mode
 - **Shared Terminal** - Execute code and see results together with over 80 supported languages
-- **Live UI Preview** - Preview UI changes instantly with loaded libraries like Tailwind CSS, and more
+- **Live Preview** - Preview UI changes instantly with loaded libraries like Tailwind CSS, and more
 - **GitHub Integrated** - Save your work and open files from your repositories
-- **Shared Notes** - Take notes together in real-time with rich text and markdown support
+- **Shared Notepad** - Take notes together in real-time with rich text and markdown support
 - **Video & Voice** - Communicate with your team using video and voice chat

 ## Table of Contents